Shamsundar-M-S/SafeStreets/README.md

 # SafeStreets

 SafeStreet is a web-based prototype that helps users evaluate pedestrian walkability between two locations by providing a walkability score, safety verdict, and risk breakdown.
 Built to promote people-first streets, safer walking decisions, and sustainable cities.

-This is out team project for our first ever hackathon Team Members:
+This is our team project for our first-ever hackathon.

+## Team Members
 1. Jeevan Ram P B I
 2. Nishaanthan E
-    3. SHAIK TAWFEEQ AHAMAD
+3. Shaik Tawfeeq Ahamad
-    4. SHAMSUNDAR MS
+4. Shamsundar MS

 # 🚶‍♂️ SafeStreet